pwj6/tcmR/README.md

 # tcmR
-An R package on traditional Chinese medicine and common disease targets
+An R package on traditional Chinese medicine and common disease targets.